Sparse Suffix and LCP Array: Simple, Direct, Small, and Fast: Main Algorithm

 Adding all this together gives $\cO(n) + \cO(bn/s) \cdot \cO(\log s) + \cO(n) + \cO(b) = \cO(n + (bn/s)\log s)$ time. \end{proof}

 Like the algorithm by I et al.~\cite{DBLP:conf/stacs/IKK14}, \textsc{Main-Algo} can be amended to work in $\cO(n)$ time, when $s=b\log b$.

-\begin{lemma} \textsc{Main-Algo} can be implemented using $s + 7b + \cO(1)$ machine words, excluding the read-only string $T$, the array $A$ representing the set of $b$ suffixes, and the write-only output arrays $\SSA$ and $\SLCP$. \end{lemma} \begin{proof}
+\begin{lemma} \textsc{Main-Algo} can be implemented using $s + 7b + o(b)$ machine words, excluding the read-only string $T$, the array $A$ representing the set of $b$ suffixes, and the write-only output arrays $\SSA$ and $\SLCP$. \end{lemma} \begin{proof}

-We analyze the peak space used by the algorithm neglecting the use of $\cO(1)$ machine words: \begin{itemize} \item \textbf{KR fingerprints}: Pre-processing $T$ to compute KR fingerprints takes $s$ integers by Lemma~\ref{lem:KRF}. \item \textbf{Array $A$}: Array $A$ starts with $b$ integers as input, but at most $b - 1$ more integers are appended to it during the algorithm to store witness suffixes for new groups, so it stores at most $b - 1$ new integers.
-(Even if $A$ is read-only we can simulate the append operation by using an extraother array.) \item \textbf{List $B$}: We implement list $B$ using three arrays: $K$ of size $b-1$; $C$ of size $b-1$; and $L$ of size $2b-2$. $K[i]$ stores the LCP value for the group with id $i+b$; and $L[C[i-1]+1], \ldots, L[C[i]]$ are the group's member id's.\footnote{If $i=1$ then the group member id's are $L[1], \ldots, L[C[i]]$.} There are at most $b - 1$ groups; for every group one integer is stored in $K$ and $C$ as well as the group member id's in $L$.
+We analyze the peak space used by the algorithm neglecting the use of $\cO(1)$ machine words: \begin{itemize} \item \textbf{KR fingerprints}: Pre-processing $T$ to compute KR fingerprints takes $s$ machine words by Lemma~\ref{lem:KRF}. \item \textbf{Array $A$}: Array $A$ starts with $b$ integers as input, but at most $b - 1$ more integers are appended to it during the algorithm to store witness suffixes for new groups, so it stores at most $b - 1$ extra integers.
+(Even if $A$ is read-only we can simulate the append operation by using an extra array.) \item \textbf{Set $B$}: We implement set $B$ using three integer arrays: $K$ of size $b-1$; $C$ of size $b-1$; and $L$ of size $2b-2$. $K[i]$ stores the LCP value for the group with id $i+b$; and $L[C[i-1]+1], \ldots, L[C[i]]$ are the group's member id's.\footnote{If $i=1$ then the group member id's are $L[1], \ldots, L[C[i]]$.} There are at most $b - 1$ groups; for every group one integer is stored in $K$ and $C$ as well as the group member id's in $L$.
 The total number of group members is at most $2b - 2$, since all groups except the ``root'' group are a member.
-Thus list $B$ can be implemented using $4b - 4$ integers.
+Thus set $B$ can be implemented using $4b - 4$ integers.

 \item \textbf{Hash table $H_i$}: While processing group $i+b$, every group member is (removed from the group and) added to a hash table $H_i$ as satellite value of the corresponding KR fingerprint key.
-We use a space-efficient hash table storing $c_i=C[i]-C[i-1]$ integers (KR fingerprints) as keys: By using~\cite{DBLP:conf/focs/ArbitmanNS10}, we implement $H_i$ using $(1+\epsilon)c_i$ machine words, for any $0<\epsilon<1$.
+We use a space-efficient hash table storing $c_i=C[i]-C[i-1]$ integers (KR fingerprints) as keys: By using~\cite{Iceberg,DBLP:conf/focs/ArbitmanNS10}, we implement $H_i$ using $(1+\epsilon)c_i$ machine words, for any $\epsilon =\Omega(\log\log c_i/\log c_i)$.
 We need at most $b$ integers to maintain the size of the satellite values per KR fingerprint because every group can have at most $b$ members.
-By choosing $\epsilon=1/c_i$ we need at most $2b+\cO(1)$ machine words in total to maintain the hash table. \end{itemize}
+By choosing $\epsilon=\log\log c_i/\log c_i$ we need at most $2b+o(b)$ machine words in total to maintain the hash table. \end{itemize}